Keith J. Stine, Chair

 Research InterestsSynthetic cation and anion channels

-During the past decade, our lab has developed and elaborated a class of synthetic ion channels called hydraphiles.
+During the past decade, our lab has developed and elaborated classes of structurally different synthetic ion transporters.
 We use diaza-18-crown-6 macrocycles as head groups and entry portals for ion conduction.
 Hydrophobic spacer chains connect the headgroups and impart the appropriate length for the hydraphile to span the bilayer.
 A third, central macrocycle acts as an "ion relay."
 These compounds not only function as ion channels in membranes, they enhance the efficacy of important FDA-approved antibiotics by up to 16-fold